johndgiese/dotvim/README.md

 * ... a few other little ones

 ## Run and Debug various file types
-,5 is my universal "run file" key, and "SHIFT-,5" is my debug file key.
-These are loose terms.
-Not all files have an
+<leader>5 is my universal "run file" key, and <leader>% is my debug file key.
+These
+are loose terms.
+Not all files have this functionality (please feel free to make suggestions!)

 ### Running a file
 * python   -- runs file (in vipy plugin)